ujjwal3067/mapreduce_C/README.md

 # TODO
 - Optimization
     - [ ] Replace paritions with hashtable implementation  (  )

+- [  ] Sort the lists in each partitions for iterator ( based on key  )
 - [  ] Iterator to iterate over paritions list
 - [  ] Getter method to get all pairs of key value pair
 - [  ] Threadpool for reducer and mapper threads